 The OA is committed to empowering voices underserved by the publishing arena; applicants of color and/or those who identify as LGBTQ+ or disabled are encouraged to apply.
 We invite applicants to voluntarily disclose any non-dominant identities in their materials.

-This is a remote internship, which will run from mid-August to mid-December.
-Interns will be expected to work 15–18 hours per week and will receive a stipend of $4000.
+Applications for this remote internship are accepted on a rolling basis.
+Interns will be expected to work 15–18 hours per week and will receive a stipend of $5000.
+The next internship term will begin March 1, 2023.

-To apply, visit our Submittable form and include a letter of interest and résumé.
+Applications can be submitted via our Submittable form.
+To apply, please include a letter of interest and résumé.